truemail-rb/truemail-rb.github.io/docs/truemail-gem/configuration.md

     'otherdomain.com' => :mx
   }

   # Optional parameter.
+Validation of email which contains whitelisted emails
+  # always will return true.
+Other validations will not processed even if it
+  # was defined in validation_type_for.
+It is equal to empty array by default.
+  config.whitelisted_emails = %w[user@somedomain1.com user@somedomain2.com]

+  # Optional parameter.
+Validation of email which contains blacklisted emails
+  # always will return false.
+Other validations will not processed even if it
+  # was defined in validation_type_for.
+It is equal to empty array by default.
+  config.blacklisted_emails = %w[user@somedomain3.com user@somedomain4.com]

+  # Optional parameter.
 Validation of email which contains whitelisted domain
   # always will return true.
 Other validations will not processed even if it
   # was defined in validation_type_for.
 It is equal to empty array by default.
   config.whitelisted_domains = ['somedomain1.com', 'somedomain2.com']

+  # Optional parameter.
+Validation of email which contains blacklisted domain
+  # always will return false.
+Other validations will not processed even if it
+  # was defined in validation_type_for.
+It is equal to empty array by default.
+  config.blacklisted_domains = ['somedomain3.com', 'somedomain4.com']

   # Optional parameter.
 With this option Truemail will validate email which
   # contains whitelisted domain only, i.e. if domain whitelisted, validation